 meant the firm closed in 1931 and although some renewal occurred from 1935 he moved in 1940 to Wales,

 The plot in Holly Bank Road

-Kineton occupies the largest plot in Holly Bank Road.
-It is a stately L-shaped building of brick very much
+Kineton occupied the largest plot in Holly Bank Road.
+It was a stately L-shaped building of brick very much

 typical of the `Surrey style' of large houses of which Lutyens and Voysey were the best-known architects.